matheusfreire/contacts/README.md

-# README
+# Application made for use webstorage

 This README help you to run application contact.
-To run, without erros, you need to setup the project after clone into your environment.
+To run, without erros, you need to setup the project after clone.

 * Ruby version